What If AI Destroys Our Confidence in Knowing the Truth about Anything?

 How Can You Say your Religion is Right, And Everyone Else is Wrong?

 “How can you say your religion is right and everyone else has it wrong?”
-This is a common challenge to Christianity and to all religions that claim to have exclusive truth.
-All of the world religions make exclusive truth claims, and that fact is a common object of complaint.
+This is a common challenge to Christianity, but not just to Christianity.
+All of the world religions make exclusive truth claims.

 It’s much more acceptable to say that I can have “my belief”, and you can have “your belief”.
 We would quickly add, “What’s true for me doesn’t have to be true for you.”
 We believe with religious truth that people should be able to have their preferred spiritual cake and eat it too.